lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 desperation for outcomes.

-Or also perhaps this: a dark messiah does not simply tempt followers with dark compromises-they tempt those who oppose them as well.
-Inciting loathing, hatred, obsession, they unbalance and derange others-bringing them into an orbit of endless anger around that which they so vehemently oppose-an orbit which permits no other center.
-Blinded by anger, opponents project their inner shadow outward, their blind certainties, harsh judgments and unacknowledged fears-what they secretly despise and reject about themselves onto the dark messiah and their followers.
-Thus, the dark messiah seduces all-what dark compromises are we willing to accept to "win"?
+Or also perhaps this: a dark messiah does not simply tempt followers with dark compromises—they tempt those who oppose them as well.
+Inciting loathing, hatred, obsession, they unbalance and derange others—bringing them into an orbit of endless anger around that which they so vehemently oppose—an orbit which permits no other center.
+Blinded by anger, opponents project their inner shadow outward, their blind certainties, harsh judgments and unacknowledged fears—what they secretly despise and reject about themselves onto the dark messiah and their followers.
+Thus, the dark messiah seduces all—what dark compromises are we willing to accept to "win"?

-Maybe this: a dark messiah is a figure who sacrifices themselves to save humanity-but not to be loved or revered-but to be condemned, misunderstood, and despised by embodying the unbearable darkness we refuse to see in ourselves.
+Maybe this: a dark messiah is a figure who sacrifices themselves to save humanity—but not to be loved or revered—but to be condemned, misunderstood, and despised by embodying the unbearable darkness we refuse to see in ourselves.
 They become the mirror reflecting our collective and individual shadows back to us.
 Their role is to manifest our collective darkness into the world, so that we